mph-/lcapy/doc/netlists.rst

 Circuit attributes
 ------------------

-A circuit is comprised of a collection of nodes and a collection of circuit elements (components).
+A circuit is comprised of a collection of Nodes and a collection of circuit elements (Components).
 For example,

    >>> cct = Circuit()
    >>> cct.add('V1 1 0 {u(t)}')